-I just received a question in an email, “Should i tithe before or after taxes”.
+I just received a question in an email, “Should I tithe before or after taxes?”
 It’s a good question.
 Even though there are many other difficult questions in regards to tithing, many people have been confused for some time about whether they should tithe on the gross or net.
 Everything seemed pretty cut and dry with Israel in the Bible, but it doesn’t seem that way with us since so much has changed with the New Testament Church.

-- Should i tithe on retirement
+- Do you tithe on retirement earnings?

-- Should i tithe on gifts
+- Do you tithe on gifts?

-- Should i tithe on social security
+- Do you tithe on social security?

 - Is tithing before or after taxes?

 - Can I count Christian education toward tithing?

 - Can I tithe to friends and family?

 OK…So you get the point.
 Tithing is a complicated matter in the bible that doesn’t give us straight answers for today.
 Since tithing in the bible does not provide us with clear direction about whether we should tithe before or after taxes, the obvious answer is that our tithe is neither before nor after taxes.
 This is the wrong question to ask, but keep reading to understand why.

 The Bible is not explicit about what to do in this situation.
 The tithe was Israel’s tax.
 It’s almost asking if Israel should tithe on their tithe return.
 If we already paid what was due, why would we need to pay more?